jlmaier12/ProActive/README.md

 ```
 The pileup_bincov100.txt file produced with `pileup.sh` can be used directly as input for ProActive.

 NOTE: ProActive will filter out contigs shorter than 30kbp.
 If your metagenome assembly consists of majority short contigs, ProActive may not be the right tool to use.
+Filtering out contigs less than 30kbp prior to read mapping will result in smaller bam and pileup files and subsequent faster processing by ProActive.

 ### Install and run `ProActive`